-3 Black Women Share the Products That Dramatically Improved Their Skin
+3 Black Women Share Game-Changing Skin-Care Routines

 Primary Issue: Adult Acne

-Routine: I started developing acne when I was 26 … 26!
+Routine: I started developing acne when I was 26—26!
 It was awful.
 I was embarrassed and confused as to why this would happen to me going into my late 20s.
-I tried hundreds of dollars’ worth of products before I found ones that actually worked for me (also went vegan).
+I tried hundreds of dollars’ worth of products before I found ones that actually worked for me (I also went vegan).
 I’m still dealing with a lot of hyperpigmentation and acne here and there, but it’s getting better.
-At night, I’m using Urban Skin Rx Clear Skin Cleansing Bar ($24).
+At night, I’m using Urban Skin Rx Clear Skin Cleansing Bar ($24 at Urban Skin Rx).

 Wondering where to begin your Urban Skin Rx journey?
 Our award-winning cleansing bars are the perfect place to start.
 Whether its anti-aging, clear skin, or the goal is to even skin tone, your glow up begins with us.⠀ .⠀ .⠀ .⠀ #freshface #cleansers #urbanskinrx #healthyskin #evenskintone #melaninpoppin365 #clearskin #healthyskin #carpediem #antiaging #glowup #melaninexperts

 This stuff is amazing and formulated for women of color.
 It’s powerful, yet it doesn’t dry out my skin.
-I also love the eucalyptus smell; very calming after a long day.
-After that, I tone with Glossier Solution ($24).
+I also love the eucalyptus smell—very calming after a long day.
+After that, I tone with Glossier.
+Solution ($24 at Glossier.).
 This toner has completely changed the texture of my skin.
 At first, I was scared at the idea of using an acid on my face nightly, but my skin really took to it.
 I’m running out of it, and I’m kinda freakin’ out.

 Next, I moisturize.
-I use Radha Beauty Rosehip Oil.
+I use Radha Beauty Rosehip Oil ($15.95 on Radha Beauty).
 I found this on Amazon, and I’m so glad I did because it blends beautifully into my skin, leaving it hydrated and luminous.
 I have oily skin, so I was hesitant about using oil on my face, but this has helped balance out my skin’s oil production.
 I then spot-treat if I’m dealing with any breakouts.
-I use tea tree oil, usually from Trader Joe’s ($6.99) and De La Cruz Sulfur Ointment ($7.50).
+I use tea tree oil, usually from Trader Joe’s and De La Cruz Sulfur Ointment ($6.99 at Walgreens).

 They both work great at drying out those nasty pimples.
 About three times a week I use a mask.
-It’s typically the same mask because I love it and it’s natural, which I’m all about, and it works at keeping my skin plump, clear, and smooth—Girl Undiscovered’s Stumbled Across Paradise Mask ($45, but totally worth it).
+It’s typically the same mask because I love it and it’s natural, which I’m all about, and it works at keeping my skin plump, clear, and smooth—Girl Undiscovered’s Stumbled Across Paradise Mask ($45 at Girl Undiscovered, but totally worth it).
 I found this when my sister left it at my mom’s house over Christmas.

 If I’m not wearing makeup that day, I don’t cleanse in the morning.
 I just don’t find it as necessary as I did when my face was extremely oily.
-If I am wearing makeup that day, I cleanse in the morning with my Urban Skin Rx Bar and then tone with Thayer’s Rose Petal Witch Hazel (yes, the one everyone uses and loves).
+If I am wearing makeup that day, I cleanse in the morning with my Urban Skin Rx Bar and then tone with Thayers’ Rose Petal Witch Hazel ($10.95 at Thayers)—yes, the one everyone uses and loves.
 I then moisturize with my rosehip oil (it sits nicely under makeup) and the final and most important step—sunscreen!
-I’m currently using Jack Black’s Oil-Free Sun Guard with SPF 45.
+I’m currently using Jack Black’s Oil-Free Sun Guard with SPF 45 ($21 at Jack Black).
 Sunscreen is so important for those of us dealing with hyperpigmentation; don’t want those dark spots to get darker!

 Name: Dee Dee